tommypacker/kotml/README.md

 * K Nearest Neighbors
     * Non-Weighted
     * Weighted
+* Linear Regression with gradient descent (currently in alpha)
 * DataContainer class to easily manipulate data given in CSV form.
 Splits data automatically into testing and training data with a user defined split ratio.
 Also allows ignoring the first column of datasets in case of an ID column.